rust-stuco/lectures/week5/slides.md

 # Defining Unsafety

-However, undefined behavior is a lot
+However, undefined behavior is a lot.

 Definition in Rust Reference prints on five sheets...